BrucesHobbies/basinMaster/README.md

 submerged tube leading to the above basin sensor would slowly leak.
 To solve this, I used an inexpensive aquarium pump to pressurize the system with a relay to turn it on and off.

 # Required Hardware
 As an Amazon Associate I earn a small commission from qualifying purchases.
+It does not in any way change the prices on Amazon.
 I appreciate your support, if you purchase using the links below.
 ## Ultrasonic Range Sensor Option
 - HC-SR04  [Amazon: HC-SR04](https://amzn.to/2O45koR)
 - 1k ohm and 2K ohm resistors to divide 5 volt signal down to 3.3 volts input for RPi